-2. Calculations for couples assume that all assets are left to survivor on first death, so form part of survivor’s estate on second death.
+2. Calculations for couples assume that all assets are either left to survivor on first death, or are owned by the couple as joint tenants, so form part of survivor’s estate on second death.

 3. IHT liability for couples assumes all properties are owned as joint tenants for RNRB purposes.